0100101101011010/food/foodventures/_posts/2019-08-04-what-i-ate-jul-29-aug-04.md

 I hinted [yesterday](#ube-jam) that I would make ensaymadas, and here we are!

-Wow, this turned out so much better than I'd expected.
+[This is the recipe recipe](https://www.foxyfolksy.com/ensaymada-recipe/#wprm-recipe-container-11897) used for the dough.
+WOW, it turned out much better than I'd expected.
 It is a very very soft dough, but by using a lot of flour to shape and roll it up, I avoided any stickiness.

 To shape each ensaymada, I grabbed a handful of dough (what I estimate roughly to be 1/4–1/2 cup), rolled it into a long, slightly-flattened tube on a floured cutting board, then spread a generous layer of ube jam over the entire top surface.
 I then held it up in the air from one end.
 The dough is so soft that it'll stretch itself out even more when you dangle it in the air.
 Next, I rolled it up into a spiral shape (like a cinnamon bun) and placed it onto sprayed baking sheet.